xapple/crest4/README.md

     Bacteria; Terrabacteria; Cyanobacteria; Oxyphotobacteria; Synechococcales

 To produce this result, the input sequence is compared against a built-in reference database of marker genes (such as the SSU rRNA), using the BLAST or VSEARCH algorithms.
 All high similarity hits are recorded and filtered for both a minimum score threshold, and a minimum identify threshold.
 Next, for every surviving hit, the exact position in the phylogenetic tree of life is recorded.
 Finally, the full name of the lowest common ancestor (given this collection of nodes in the tree) is determined and reported as a confident taxonomic classification.
+Simply put, if for instance all hits for a given sequence only agree at the order level, the assignment stops at the order level.

 This strategy contrasts with the other tools that instead use a naive bayesian classifier for taxonomic assignment.
-Often referred to as the Wang method and used for instance in the RDP software, it consists of the following steps: calculate the probability that the query sequence would be part of any given reference taxonomy sequence based on the decomposed *kmer* content and pick the taxonomy with the highest probability while considering a confidence limit computed by a bootstrapping algorithm.
+Often referred to as the Wang method and used for example in the RDP software, it consists of the following steps: calculate the probability that the query sequence would be part of any given reference taxonomy sequence based on the decomposed *kmer* content and pick the taxonomy with the highest probability while considering a confidence limit computed by a bootstrapping algorithm.

 ### Citation